Feisal-Mohamed/rentzone-github-actions-terraform-ecs-projects/README.md

 2. Modify the Terraform code to suit your requirements.
 3. Set up secrets and environment variables as needed.
 4. Push changes to trigger the CI/CD pipeline.

----

-Feel free to customize this README further with specific details or additional instructions as needed.